Fiveable

 How Energy Moves Through Food Chains and Webs

-All organisms in an ecosystem need energy.
-Organisms use energy to organize biological structures, grow, reproduce, and maintain homeostasis.
+All organisms need energy to organize biological structures, grow, reproduce, and maintain homeostasis.
 When an organism has a net gain in energy, it can store energy, increase body mass, and often increase reproductive output.
-When an organism has a net loss of energy, it loses mass, reproductive output decreases, and prolonged energy deficit can lead to death.
+When an organism has a net loss of energy, it loses mass, reproductive output decreases, and a prolonged energy deficit can lead to death.

-Most energy entering ecosystems originates from the sun, but some ecosystems rely on chemosynthetic autotrophs that obtain energy from inorganic molecules rather than sunlight.
-Photosynthetic organisms convert sunlight into usable forms through photosynthesis.
+Most energy entering ecosystems comes from the sun, but some ecosystems rely on chemosynthetic autotrophs that obtain energy from inorganic molecules instead of sunlight.
+Photosynthetic organisms convert sunlight into usable chemical energy through photosynthesis.

 Trophic Levels

-As energy flows through an ecosystem it travels through trophic levels.
-A trophic level is the energy level in which an organism exists based on what it eats:
+A trophic level is the feeding level an organism occupies based on what it eats:

-• 🌱 Producers (Autotrophs): Produce their own energy through photosynthesis or chemosynthesis (think: plants, algae, and photosynthetic bacteria).
+• 🌱 Producers (Autotrophs): Make their own energy through photosynthesis or chemosynthesis (plants, algae, photosynthetic bacteria).

-• 🐐 Consumers (Heterotrophs): Get their energy from other organisms (think: everyone else!):
+• 🐐 Consumers (Heterotrophs): Get energy from other organisms:

 • Primary consumers: Herbivores that eat producers (deer, rabbits, caterpillars)